Hybrid Deterministic/Statistical Multi-scale Modelling Techniques for 3D Woven Composites

 This project aims to train models to detected repeating patterns that exist in a 3D woven network of fibres across a structure.
 These repeatable patterns will be characterised using highly detailed models to understand how each pattern behaves under different loading conditions and as part of multiple structures.
 Using this approach, a parameterised database containing thousands of these repeatable patterns and their behaviour will be built using unsupervised machine learning.
 On the structure scale, the behaviour of a full structure can be assembled from the behaviour of the repeating patterns forming it regardless of its geometry.
 This approach will allow engineers, for the first time, to design both the structure and the 3D fibre network forming it simultaneously.
 Achieving this goal allows us to build aerospace structures that are lighter, consume less fuel to fly, cheaper and faster to produce.
 The concept of using statistical models for describing structural behaviour have been around for some time.
 However, these approaches have always been proposed as a black box solution that can give an answer regarding what will happen to a structural/material but not why it happened.
 In this project, a hybrid approach is used, which combines statistical models with physically based deterministic models.
 The hybrid approach provides information about the mechanical performance, as well as the underlying physical reasons regarding why a given behaviour happens.
 This will allow engineers and scientist to understand 3D composites behaviour at a much deeper level than is currently possible by the statistical or deterministic models alone.

 Description This award was set to develop a modelling approach for 3D woven composites, which are a category of composites characterised by their complex internal architectures.
 These unique architectures give the material exceptional mechanical properties when compared to conventional composites.
-3D woven materials have superior impact performance and high resistance failure through thickness.
+3D woven materials have superior impact performance and high resistance to failure through thickness.
 This makes them ideal for numerous applications in the aerospace, automotive and energy sectors.
-However, the complex architecture behind the materials unique performance is also one of the hindrances to its wide adoption in industrial applications, due to the complexity of their architectures, due to the lack of suitable modelling tools.
+However, the complex architecture behind the materials' unique performance is also one of the hindrances to its wide adoption in industrial applications, due to the complexity of their architectures and the lack of suitable modelling tools.
 This project set to employ 3D pattern recognition approaches to detect repeatable patterns within the architecture of these materials.
 These patterns called "material clusters" are stored in a database along how they behave under loading.
 This database is then used to train machine learning algorithms which can simulate the material behaviour in design and/or analysis problems.
-In the first of this project, the team developed a novel technology to detect the material clusters and automatically populate the performance database.
-The team demonstrated that this technology can indeed be used to model the elastic response of 3D woven structures, which paves the way for the inclusion of damage initiation and progression in the second year.
+In the first year of this project, the team developed a novel technology to detect the material clusters and automatically populate the performance database.
+The team demonstrated that this technology can indeed be used to model the elastic response of 3D woven structures.
+In the second year, the team expanded the technology to cover damage initiation and progression.
+This was achieved through expanding the material cluster data-base to include history dependent response of the clusters.
+The research team is currently getting ready to finalise a structural scale simulation tool for 3D woven composites based on this technology.

 Exploitation Route The outcomes of this award will be in the form of publications, software and modelling tools.
 The software and modelling tools can be transferred to industrial partners via knowledge transfer projects under the Impact Acceleration Account or KTP schemes.
 These tools are of relevance to wide the general advanced engineering industries.